IBM/ubiquity-docker-plugin/README.md

 To use Lightweight volumes, but take advantage of Spectrum Scale features such a encryption, simply create the Lightweight volume in a Spectrum Scale fileset that has the desired features enabled.

+Usage: --opt type=lightweight

 #### Supported Volume Features
-Each docker plugin supports an extendable set of storage specific options.
-They are passed to Docker via the 'opt' option on the command line as a set of key-value pairs.

- * Quotas - Fileset Volumes can have a max quota limit set.
+ * Quotas (optional) - Fileset Volumes can have a max quota limit set.
 Quota support for filesets must be already enabled on the file system.
-    * Usage: --opt quota=<numeric value><Unit such as 'M' for megabytes>
+    * Usage: --opt quota=(numeric value)(Unit such as 'M' for megabytes)
+    * Usage example: --opt quota=100M
+ * File System (optional) - Select a file system in which the volume will exist.
+By default the file system set in  ubiquity-server.conf is used.
+    * Usage: filesystem=(name)
+ * Fileset - This option selects the fileset that will be used for the volume.
+This can be used to create a volume from an existing fileset, or choose the fileset in which a lightweight volume will be created.
+    * Usage: --opt fileset=modelingData
+ * Directory (lightweight volumes only): This option sets the name of the directory to be created for a lightweight volume.
+This can also be used to create a lighweight volume from an existing directory.
+    * Usage: --opt directory=dir1

 ### Usage